yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_wakeup_sources.rst

    .. ifconfig:: CONFIG_part_variant in ('AM62X', 'AM62AX', 'AM62PX')

-      Once the system has entered Deep Sleep or MCU Only mode as shown in the :ref:`LPM section<lpm_modes>`, wakeup from MCU_SPI0_D1 can be triggered by grounding Pin 4 on J8 MCU Header.
+      Once the system has entered DeepSleep or MCU Only mode as shown in the :ref:`LPM section<lpm_modes>`, wakeup from MCU_SPI0_D1 can be triggered by grounding Pin 4 on J8 MCU Header.